 \subsection{Alignment of quantitative and qualitative results}

-In the chest X-ray case study, quantitative findings largely align with the qualitative accounts.
-RadImageNet is expected to outperform ImageNet-1K and Ecoset, and the cited reasons emphasize domain alignment, the availability of pretrained models, and the role of commonly used baselines in the community.

-At the dimension level, the patterns are also consistent with the written explanations.
-In the H\&E case study, expected performance correlates most with embedding similarity, followed by semantic and visual similarity, where comments frequently refer to texture, structure, and staining cues.
-In the chest X-ray case study, domain similarity most clearly explains expectations for ImageNet-1K, whereas Ecoset shows generally weak associations.
-Dataset size and fairness are mentioned, but seldom determine expectations.
+In \texttt{CS-tissue}, dimensional patterns aligned with qualitative explanations, as expected performance correlates most with embedding similarity, followed by semantic and visual similarity.
+These correlations suggest a coherent pattern, though they may reflect consistency in self-reported judgments.
+In \texttt{CS-xray}, quantitative findings aligned with qualitative accounts where RadImageNet was expected to outperform alternatives due to domain alignment, pretrained model availability, and established community baselines.

-However, some mismatches remain.
-For example, similarity ratings and expected performance of RadImageNet do not always move together, and the qualitative responses point to differences between imaging modalities and to heterogeneous content, which may weaken a simple ``more similar is better'' relationship.
-Lower expectations and a willingness for Ecoset are evident in the quantitative results and are consistent with reports of limited familiarity.
-Overall, expectations are shaped primarily by perceived domain fit and practical availability of pretrained models and established practice, while size and fairness are typically secondary unless made central by the project goals.
+Some mismatches persisted because similarity ratings and expected performance for RadImageNet did not always move together, suggesting that imaging modality differences and heterogeneous content weaken the ``more similar is better'' relationship.
+Lower expectations for Ecoset aligned with reported unfamiliarity.
+Dataset size was noted but rarely influenced expectations unless prioritized by specific project goals.
+Finally, fairness considerations neither shaped performance expectations nor drove source dataset selection, suggesting a secondary role in practitioners' decision-making.
+Overall, expectations were shaped primarily by perceived domain fit, model availability, and community practices.